 One item which for many job seekers gets scant if any attention at all, is email format and signature.
 I am always astonished how the creators of some of the most polished profiles and CVs let themselves down by not extending their thorough branding approach to their email set up.

-Meg Guiseppe wrote a very informative post on the dilemma of email signatures last week.
+Meg Guiseppe wrote a very informative post on the dilemma of email signatures.
 Her focus is on the signature, rather than the overall format of the email.
 After some frustrating experience last week, I feel for many the problems come earlier than that!

 What to look for